alncat/opusDSD/README.md

 # prepare data

 The program is implemented on the basis of great work cryoDRGN https://github.com/zhonge/cryodrgn.
 The data preparation process is very similar to cryoDRGN.
 First of all, the cryo-EM dataset should be stored as a mrcs stack file.
-Secondly, it requires a consensus refinement result which is stored as a relion star file.
+Secondly, it requires a consensus refinement result which is stored as a relion star file (or any other results such as 3D classification which determine the pose parameters of images).
 Suppose the refinement result is stored in ```run_data.star``` and the format of relion star file is not above relion3.0 .

 You can then prepare the pose parameter file by executing the below command inside the opus-dsd folder: